matthewrotter/skipspicks/README.md

 - hanlde 300ms delay!-
 - move context menu based on orientation
 - optimize location grabbing
 - empty tray on close? or at Lear scroll up
+- CACHE Config from mongo, on server and/or in client
+- Add indexes